Brain aneurysm

 What causes it?

-A brain aneurysm may develop due to congenital factors, head trauma, tumour, atherosclerosis, an infection or regular consumption of toxic substances.
+A brain aneurysm may develop due to congenital factors, head trauma, a tumour, atherosclerosis, an infection or regular consumption of toxic substances.

 Bulges that end up causing brain aneurysms cause weakness in the blood vessel walls which leads to an increase in size, which entails a risk of rupture and extensive internal haemorrhage.